 Digital Air Strike: Pack Your Showroom Fast

 Your weekend event is on the board, the signage is ordered, and somebody still thinks a mail drop will carry Saturday.
 It won’t.
-A digital air strike is a short, compressed, market-flooding campaign built around one offer, one deadline, and one clean path from ad to appointment to sold.
+A digital air strike is a compressed, market-flooding campaign built around one offer, one deadline, and one clean path from ad to appointment to sold.

 Busy car dealership showroom packed with customers during a weekend sales event